 Pros: Secure, audit trails, good for both local and cross border payments, good for payments of any volume/value, faster and cheaper clearing, transparency, improved settlement and reconciliation of funds

-Are you a Payments business or Bank looking to provide your customers with better B2B payment solutions?
-Take a look at our global payment and Virtual IBAN offerings, or get in touch to find out more.
+Are you a Payments business or Bank looking to provide your customers with low cost, fast global B2B payments?
+Take a look at our solutions for Payments businesses and Banks, or get in touch to find out more.